e-dorigatti/e-dorigatti.github.io/_posts/2020-05-03-covid19-vaccine-tech.markdown

 guess on which vaccine has the best chance to succeed.

 ## mRNA-1273
+**Follow-up:** The authors have relased a pre-print on bioRxiv[^19] giving more details on the vaccine and its evaluation in phase I and II clinical trials.

 Developed by [Moderna](https://www.modernatx.com/) and tested in clinical trial [NCT04283461](https://clinicaltrials.gov/ct2/show/NCT04283461), mRNA-1273 is a novel lipid nanoparticle (LNP)-encapsulated mRNA-based vaccine that encodes for